olbrichattila/alimemo/README.md

 ---

 ## What I Built
+Here's another game I've made, and it's a simpler one.

 This is a classic memory game where a robot shuffles your cards.
 Each card features the name of an Alibaba Cloud service, such as
 - ECS,
 - Function Compute